arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 ### Server configuration

-Now, for the interesting part: updating the config script to start a HTTP server serving up our handler.
+Now, for the interesting part: updating the config script to start an HTTP server serving up our handler.

 First, we will need to define a Component representing our handler function.
 Add the following to your config script: